koliajaykr/akkoli/content/form/contact.md

 ---
+title: Hi there
+name: Contact Us Form
+description: This form is for contacting me about workshop engagements, opportunities to work together, or teaching requests.
+This is NOT a form for requesting help.
 date: "2019-02-25T13:38:41-06:00"
-description: This template has a **contact-us** form built right in.
-All you need to do is add a valid recipient form-id to the front matter of this form page and you're ready to receive submissions.
 draft: false
-formspree_form_id: id-from-formspree
+url: contact
+type: form
 layout: split-right
-name: Contact Us Form
+submit_button_label: Send Message
+show_social_links: true
 show_poweredby_formspree: true
-show_social_links: true
-submit_button_label: Send Message
-title: Contact
-type: form
-url: contact
+formspree_form_id: "xlezgzbw"
 ---

 ** Contact page don't contain a body, just the front matter above.